Best Gardening Rake

 • It has a 54-inch lacquered handle that is strong and durable.

-• The 24-inch wide head allows for quick clean-up of large areas.
+• The 24-inch-wide head allows for quick cleanup of large areas.

-• It has clear-coated green finished heads and is easily spray-cleaned with a garden hose.
+• It has clear-coated green-finished heads and is easily spray-cleaned with a garden hose.

 5